Automatic disk resizes

 - 80% disk used: warn team administrators by email

-- 85% disk used: warn team administrators by email
+- 85% disk used of disks larger than 500 GB: warn team administrators by email

-- 90% disk used: trigger an automatic disk resize; notify team administrators by email
+- 90% disk used of disks larger than 500 GB: trigger an automatic disk resize; notify team administrators by email

 Manual resizing